helenclx/helenchong.dev/src/statements/colophon.md

 ## Self-hosted Assets
 * Technology and stack icons from [icons8](https://icons8.com/)
+* Eric Bailey's [a11y-syntax-highlighting](https://github.com/ericwbailey/a11y-syntax-highlighting) CSS stylesheets for Prism.js

 ## Credits
 * Gerard Hynes for providing inspiration with the tutorial: [Learn the Eleventy Static Site Generator by Building and Deploying a Portfolio Website](https://www.freecodecamp.org/news/learn-eleventy/)